email tracker

 Live Email tests are created in OwlConnect and reviewed by DCS for accuracy

-Live Email tests are then shared with appropriate email info to DCS manager and any other final testers
+Live Email tests are then shared with appropriate email and DME info to DCS’s manager and any other final testers

 General Zapier Workflow: